Trip Details at-a-Glance

 Les Baux or Saint Paul de Mausole Asylum / Walking or biking tour of Arles

-We arrive in Arles and board a motor coach for an excursion to the village of Les Baux de Provence.
+Arrive in Arles and board a motor coach for an excursion to the village of Les Baux de Provence.
 The village’s castle has a fascinating exhibit of medieval weapons.
-Later, we visit an olive farm to learn about this age-old Provençal farming tradition.
+Later, visit an olive farm to learn about this age-old Provençal farming tradition.
 As an alternative, take the “Impressionist Experience” tour to the Saint Paul de Mausole Asylum, where Van Gogh once lived and painted such well-known works as "The Irises" and "Starry Night."
-We also visit the Carrieres de Lumieres, a stone quarry that projects European artwork on its walls, including many of Van Gogh’s famous paintings.
-Late this afternoon, a city tour of Arles takes us to the Romanesque cathedral and the Roman Amphitheater.
+You'll also visit the Carrieres de Lumieres, a stone quarry that projects European artwork on its walls, including many of Van Gogh’s famous paintings.
+Late this afternoon, a city tour of Arles takes you to the Romanesque cathedral and the Roman Amphitheater.
 Another option is a guided bike tour to a Roman museum (capacity controlled).The ship moors overnight in Arles.

 Disembark / Transfer to Barcelona via Perpignan